sampsyo/home/contact.md

   If you're presenting a paper in a reading group, I'd love to hear a summary of the discussion!

+* **I'm a Cornell undergraduate, and I'm curious about getting involved in research.**

+  Yay!
+Please check out my research group's [instructions for prospective undergraduate researchers][capra-ugr].
+We really enjoy collaborating with talented Cornell undergrads.

 * **I'm applying to grad school soon, and I'm interested in doing research with you!**

   Fantastic!
 I'm thrilled that you're interested in the same kinds of hardware--software abstraction problems that I am.
 Cornell is a great place to do a Ph.D. in computer science.